landonwjohnson/landonwjohnson/README.md

 - [YouTube Channel](https://bit.ly/47otldB)

 ## 🏆 Wakatime Stats
-Please note that these stats only reflect public repositories and do not account for private repos.
+<sub> Please note that these stats only reflect public repositories and do not include private repos.
 Most of the public repositories on my profile aren't intended as showcase pieces.
-The personal code that matters to me is kept private, as it involves apps in production or live websites where privacy is essential.
+The personal code that truly represents my work is kept private because it involves apps in production or live websites where privacy is crucial.
+The public repositories on my profile do not showcase my best work as a developer, but I plan to eventually share code that meets my standards.
+Also, keep in mind that the stats are not entirely accurate—I’ve done much more TypeScript than JavaScript, along with significantly more PHP, Python, and Swift. </sub>

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=landonwjohnson&layout=compact)